zgb963/scRNA-Seq-Variation-Pipeline/README.md

 The scRNA-Seq-Variation-Pipeline is divided into two sub-pipelines.

 Pipeline 1 or `pipeline_1.py` retrieves fastq files from NCBI’s SRA database and map reads to a pre-built mouse genome using Cell Ranger.
-Genrates a folder named `cellranger_output` which stores important files generated from running Cell Ranger such as `barcodes.tsv.gz` `genes.tsv.gz` and `matrix.mtx.gz` files
+Genrates a folder named `cellranger_output` which stores important files generated from running Cell Ranger such as `barcodes.tsv.gz` `features.tsv.gz` and `matrix.mtx.gz` files

-Pipeline 2 or `pipeline_2.py` retrieves `barcodes.tsv.gz` `genes.tsv.gz` and `matrix.mtx.gz` files from NCBI’s GEO database and prepares/normalizes data to generate clusters using Seurat.
+Pipeline 2 or `pipeline_2.py` retrieves `barcodes.tsv.gz` `features.tsv.gz` and `matrix.mtx.gz` files from NCBI’s GEO database and prepares/normalizes data to generate clusters using Seurat.
 Genrates a folder named `seurat_output` which stores final outputs summarizing analysis including t-SNE plots and tables of differentially expressed features (cluster biomarkers) for significant clusters

 ## Run The Pipeline: